-The fast-paced times we live in make it difficult for us to focus during the day, with so much pressure and responsibilities at once.
+Our fast-paced times make it difficult for us to focus during the day, with so much pressure and responsibilities at once.
 Our bodies have their limits, so expecting the optimal performance when you don’t give it the necessary time to restore is just wishful thinking.
 Many people are looking for a quick fix for their low energy levels and blunt focus — turning to caffeine, energy drinks, and other widely available stimulants.

 Effective as they are in a short-term perspective, long-term use of stimulants has dangerous side effects, including addiction, cardiovascular problems, liver damage, and more.